Momentum operator: One dimension

-so the momentum of the particle and the value that is measured when a particle is in a plane wave state is the eigenvalue of the above operator.
+so the momentum of the particle and the value that is measured when a particle is in a plane wave state is the (generalized) eigenvalue of the above operator.

 Since the partial derivative is a linear operator, the momentum operator is also linear, and because any wave function can be expressed as a superposition of other states, when this momentum operator acts on the entire superimposed wave, it yields the momentum eigenvalues for each plane wave component.
 These new components then superimpose to form the new state, in general not a multiple of the old wave function.

 Three dimensions

 The derivation in three dimensions is the same, except the gradient operator del is used instead of one partial derivative.
-In three dimensions, the plane wave solution to Schrödinger's equation is:
+In three dimensions, the plane wave solution to the Schrödinger equation is: